Why You Need a Programming Checklist

 Creating a checklist is very simple: outline the important steps of a process while you do it.
 As you’re building out the backend of a project, for example, note the key points or the parts where you’re prone to make errors.

 I try to keep my checklists to a handful or so of steps.
 A checklist of five or seven items is manageable and less intimidating, which makes me more apt to use it.
 Whereas a list of 20 things is overkill.
-The aim is to hit the core (and obvious) parts of a process—not to write a technical article about it.
+The aim is to hit the core (and obvious) parts of a process.

 Then, make your checklist accessible.
 My variable name checklist hangs on the wall by my desk because I use it all of the time for nearly every programming-related task.
 Other checklists are saved on my computer.
 I pull them up as needed.